Wallace Correspondence Project: Impact

 The Wallace Correspondence Project is widely regarded as an important resource for the history of science.
 By assembling Wallace's letters and other manuscripts, the project provides a new primary resource for scholars of evolutionary biology, biogeography, and Victorian intellectual history.
 Historians note that an accessible archive of this kind not only aids current research but also attracts future scholarship – much as the earlier Darwin Correspondence Project did for Darwin studies.

 The scholarly impact is already evident.
 The project's website notes that the unprecedented corpus of transcribed letters is proving "invaluable to Wallace scholars" and that these transcripts have been used extensively in recent research.
-For example, peer-reviewed articles and books on topics ranging from Wallace's Amazon voyage to his later writings on social issues, plus a major recent biography, have drawn on the archive's materials.
+For example, peer-reviewed articles and books on topics ranging from Wallace's Amazon voyage to his later writings on social issues such as eugenics, plus a major recent biography, have drawn on the archive's materials.
 In several recent publications, authors explicitly cite the transcripts by their catalogue numbers, a practice encouraged by the project.

 More broadly, the Wallace Correspondence Project helps place Wallace's life in context.
 His correspondence illuminates 19th-century scientific networks (he corresponded with Darwin, Lyell, Bates, Hooker and many others) and cultural debates (such as land reform, spiritualism and eugenics).
 By digitizing and publishing these letters, the project ensures that Wallace's contributions are as accessible as those of better-known figures such as Charles Darwin.
 The archive has been praised as a "goldmine" of information, expanding our understanding of Wallace not just as a co‑discoverer of evolution, but as a wide-ranging scientist and public intellectual.